baggepinnen/SpectralDistances.jl/docs/src/time.md

 )
 savefig("chirp_dists.svg"); nothing # hide
 ```
 The results are shown below.
 The figure indicates the cost `log10(c)` using the color scale.
 We can see that the distance between the signals is smallest at `onset=1`, which was the onset for the base signal.
 We also see that for small values of `c`, it's cheap to transport along time.
-After increasing `c` for a while it stops getting cheaper, indicating that it's now cheaper to transport along the frequency axis instead.
+After increasing `c` for a while it stops getting more expensive, indicating that it's now cheaper to transport along the frequency axis instead.
 ![](chirp_dists.svg)

 In this example, we chose the weight function `s1∘residueweight`, which ensures that each time step has the same amount of spectral mass.
 Individual poles will still have different masses within each timestep, as determined by the pole's residue.